 - 1 From your Compuware product installation media, select Install (Compuware) License Service.
 This starts the InstallShield Wizard for the Compuware License Service.
 You need to navigate through several screens to proceed through the InstallShield Wizard.
-These screens require you to perform tasks such as:

-- Read and accept the License Agreement.

-- Provide Customer Information.

-- ⋄ Start Copying Files.

-- Click Next after completing each screen of the InstallShield Wizard.
-2 - 3 After the files are copied, click Finish to complete the installation (reboot the machine, if specified). - 4 Click the taskbar's Start button and choose Programs>Compuware>Distributed License Management to implement your Compuware license. - Click the Add button to specify the location of the served license and click OK (see Figure 3-1).
+These screens require you to perform tasks such as: - ⋄ Read and accept the License Agreement. - Provide customer information. - Start copying files. - 2 Click Next after completing each screen of the InstallShield Wizard. - 3 After the files are copied, click Finish to complete the installation (reboot the machine, if specified). - 4 From the Start menu, choose Programs>Compuware>Distributed License Management to implement your Compuware license.

+5 Click Add to specify the location of the served license and click OK.
 DLM will verify that the license is valid and install and start the Compuware License Service.